 Bizarrely, dog and cat owners seem to have traits similar to those that we associate with these pets.
 Dog owners are supposedly more energetic, more sociable, and more likely to follow rules.

 It’s not enough just to behave in the way that a creative genius might behave, or have some of the same habits.
-If you’re a creative genius, make sure that ultimately you have something other than this article to prove it.
+If you’re one, make sure that ultimately you have something other than this article to prove it.

 Do you identify with the traits described in the article?
-Do you think it’s possible to define a creative genius though their habits and personality traits?
+Do you think it’s possible to define a creative genius through their habits and personality traits?